kevinschoon/flights/README.md

 # ✈️  Flights ✈️

-`flights` is a program that helps you _Find The Best Possible Flight_.
+`flights` is a program that helps you _Find The Best Possible Flight_ ©.

 ## Usage